-We construct the narratives that build your reputation
+We build the narratives that make your reputation

 We believe that every organisation has the potential to improve its business through effective communication.
-Whether targeting individual stakeholders or via mass media, we are skilled at developing strong, positive narratives that establish your key messages and increase your influence.
+Whether targeting individual stakeholders or engaging wider communities, we are skilled at developing strong, positive narratives that establish your key messages and increase your influence.

-Services include PR, media training, public consultation, pre-planning, critical communications, public affairs and strategic communications advice.
+Services include PR, community engagement, building safety communications, public consultation, pre-planning, critical communications, media training public affairs and strategic communications advice.

 We also provide expert professional coaching for senior management and other key individuals to help people achieve their personal goals as well as corporate objectives.